Repeat C-sections: Is there a limit?

 - Problems with the placenta.
 The more C-sections you've had, the greater is your risk of developing problems with the placenta — such as the placenta implanting too deeply into the uterine wall (placenta accreta) or the placenta partially or completely covering the opening of the cervix (placenta previa).
-If you've had a prior C-section, your health care provider might recommend an ultrasound to determine the location of your placenta during subsequent pregnancies.
+Both conditions increase the risk of premature birth, excessive bleeding, and the need for blood transfusion and the surgical removal of the uterus (hysterectomy).

 - Complications related to adhesions.
 Bands of scar-like tissue (adhesions) develop during each C-section.
 Dense adhesions can make a C-section more difficult and increase the risk of a bladder or bowel injury and excessive bleeding.

 - Incision-related complications.
 The risk of incision-related problems, such as a hernia, increases as the number of previous abdominal incisions grows.
 Surgical repair might be needed.

 The number of C-sections you've had can also affect your future delivery options.
 A trial of labor isn't recommended after three or more prior C-sections.